-Extremely Selection and coverage of material Selection and coverage of material 75 Distinction good answer Question answered fully and accurately.
-Few errors and/or omissions and none of significance.
-Full and accurate account of task, aims and methods of practical work with few errors and/or omissions and none of significance.
-Where appropriate, sensible Understanding speculation, supported by evidence.
-Thorough grasp of concepts with evidence of powers of critical analysis, argument and original Understanding thinking.
-Evidence of extensive wider reading of an appropriate nature.
-Thorough grasp of concepts with some critical and/or comparative comment on all observations.
-Clear Structure, clarity and presentation evidence of original/innovative thinking.
-Published work from authoritative sources used extensively and Logical and organised structure with clarity of expression. appropriately.
-Data manipulated and analysed correctly.
-Structure, clarity and presentation Very well organised.
-Excellent answer As for 75 but demonstrating an authoritative grasp of concepts with sustained powers of argument, and frequent insights.
+Extremely good answer Selection and coverage of materialFull and accurate account of task, aims and methods of practical work with few errors and/or omissions and none of significance.
+Where appropriate, sensible speculation, supported by evidence.UnderstandingThorough grasp of concepts with some critical and/or 75 First Distinction Excellent answer As for 75 but demonstrating an authoritative grasp of concepts with sustained powers of argument, frequent insights and much evidence of original/innovative thinking.
 Virtually no errors or omissions and none of significance.
-As for 75 but demonstrating an authoritative grasp of concepts with sustained powers of argument, frequent insights and much evidence of original/innovative thinking.
-Virtually no errors or omissions and none of significance.
-82 Distinction Outstanding answer As for 82 but with strong evidence of independent thinking throughout and no omissions or factual errors.
-As for 82 but with strong evidence of original/innovative thinking throughout and no omissions or factual errors.
+82 First Distinction Outstanding answer As for 82 but with strong evidence of original/innovative thinking throughout and no omissions or factual errors.
 Would be of publishable standard with only minor modifications to content.
-90 Distinction
+90 First Distinction

-Exceptional Selection and coverage of material Selection and coverage of material 100 Distinction answer Exceptional depth of coverage with no identifiable errors or omissions.
-Exceptional depth of coverage with no identifiable errors or omissions.
-Understanding Understanding Exceptional powers of analysis, argument, synthesis and insight.
-Considerable evidence of Exceptional powers of analysis, argument, synthesis and insight. extensive wider reading of an appropriate nature.
-Structure, clarity and presentation Structure, clarity and presentation Flawless.
-Of publishable standard with only Flawless. amendments in style/formatting required.
+Exceptional Selection and coverage of material 100 First Distinction answer Exceptional depth of coverage with no identifiable errors or omissions.
+Understanding Exceptional powers of analysis, argument, synthesis and insight.
+Structure, clarity and presentation Flawless.
+Of publishable standard with only amendments in style/formatting required.